rgeo/rgeo-activerecord/README.md

 `rgeo-activerecord` has the following requirements:

 * Ruby 1.9.3 or later
-* ActiveRecord 4.0.0 or later
 * rgeo 0.3.20 or later.

+The latest version supports ActiveRecord 4.2 and later.

+Version `1.1.0` supports ActiveRecord 4.0 and 4.1

-Version `0.6.0` supports earlier versions of ruby and activerecord:
+Version `0.6.0` supports earlier versions of ruby and ActiveRecord:

 * Ruby 1.8.7 or later
 * ActiveRecord 3.0.3 - 3.2.x